Being in a healthy and joyous relationship is a blessing but with a happy

 go for it?

-Many times when we share our willingness to see a therapist for couple
+Many times when we share our willingness to see a

-Another reason could be the fear of being pointed out as “wrong” in the fights
+about the same.
+Another reason could be the fear of being pointed out as

-or in the entire relationship!
-The fear of being “wrong” in front of a
+“wrong” in the fights or in the entire relationship!
+The fear of being “wrong”

-stranger can invoke unresolved anxiety and insecurities which is quite normal
+and insecurities which is quite normal to experience initially.

 Addressing the prospect of